magnus-gjerde/llm-tool-innovation/README.md

 model_runs = 10 # number of answers to be collected per question
 cot = False     # activate or deactivate the Chain-of-Thought prompt
 ```

+The `test_list_dict.py` contains the specifications to generate the 20 prompts.
+If you want to change or add tasks, you can easily do so by changing this list.

 **Step 1**: Configure and run a model test script.
 The models will be prompted with the test prompts and the model text output will be stored in a csv file.